 The school is dedicated to broadening its students’ horizons and offering them new experiences, right from day one.
 There’s a compulsory Education Outside the Classroom (EOTC) programme with experiences ranging from outdoor activities for Year 1 through to residential camps for the middle and diploma year groups.
 Discovery College’s Year 10 to 12 students also take part in the school’s No Boundaries programme, an annual off-campus activity week that has seen students building projects in rural Philippines and trekking in the jungles of Borneo.

 The school has three terms, which run from mid-August to the end of June.
-Throughout the school year, students have a choice of extra-curricular activities (ECAs) provided by external providers, which focus on sport and the arts.
-There are also low-cost CCAs run by secondary students for the primary year groups, which is a great example of student leadership.
+Throughout the school year, students have a choice of extra-curricular activities provided by external providers, which focus on sport and the arts.
+There are also low-cost co-curricular activities run by secondary students for the primary year groups, which is a great example of student leadership.

 Admission and fees